edsu/diary/README.md

 ---

+## 2/28/2023

+Today has been incredibly overwhelming.
+I spent the last day *combatting* *aratus* *mishma* *touchin* *dhabhani*'s hostile takeover plan for my company.
+I found out that his original plan was launching a *private* investment vehicle called *generis* *curule*, which I found absolutely appalling.
+So I have spent the last several days *feint*ing a possible surrender in order to throw him off, while frantically trying to launch a competing *private* investment vehicle of own.
+It proved to be a *grässlich* experience as I *inhaled* the *harsher* reality of the situation.
+Thankfully, I succeeded in launching my *private* investment vehicle in the *ninth* hour which saved the company.

 ## 2/27/2023

 Today was a day that I'll never forget.
 I went to the *poggio* *ilai* in Italy, which is a beautiful medieval city perched atop a small hill.
 As I walked the cobblestoned streets, I saw many *padlocks* that couples had placed on the city gates—symbols of their love.
 My friends and I had a great time with *thorir*, the *bostonian* tour guide, who told us so much about the city's history and showed us places to explore.
 We had lunch at a small restaurant where I got to try some local dishes and the *horse*-drawn carriage that took us back to the main square was one of a kind.
 That night, I looked up at the stars, bathed in a soft moonlight, and had an *inkling* that Italy was the place for me.
 Even though it was a short visit, I somehow felt like I had *tumbled* into a new world.
 I won't soon forget *speugel*, the *psychoanalytic* tour guide, and his stories of years past.
 Now I just need to keep *posted* so that I know the next time I'm in Europe—I know my next stop will be here.